batur1n/print-moon-calendar/README.md

 Usage:
 python generate_html.py

-Generates an HTML document in the same folder - a moon calendar with info about current moon phase (data comes from moon.py by which I modified slightly)
+Generates an HTML document in the same folder - a moon calendar for current month (data comes from moon.py by which I modified slightly)

-TODO: pictures for moon phases (tricky illumination %) and zodiac signs (easy)
+Calendar contains moon (lunar) day, moon phase and zodiac sign for each day of the month.
+Current zodiac sign determination is not very precise, hopefully this will be fixed.

+moon.py by @keturn (modified)

 Icons by:
 https://www.flaticon.com/authors/bqlqn